kcdragon/method_inspect_test/README.md

 This app is just a fast demo of what my near-term target is with the hope someone can point me in the right direction.
 It's a simple Rails 4 install using SQLite with a scaffold and a couple POROs to give me a simple test to hack against.

 At the moment only the show route on birds controller matters.
-I instanciate the hash in the app controller and then populate it at the end of each view file (well - used on this call anyway).
+I instantiate the hash in the app controller and then populate it at the end of each view file (well - used on this call anyway).
 For now I am just debugging the result at the end of application.html.erb.

 Looks like this: